skrapi/tables/README.md

 - [x] Create a test database to test against
 - [x] Create and confirm a database connection
 - [ ] Close connection gracefully
+- [ ] Open a REPL when just given a URL

 # Resources
 1. [Sample databases](https://github.com/lerocha/chinook-database)